-Bankrupt railway, former employees plead guilty in Lac-Megantic case
+Bankrupt railway and former employees settle, fined $1.25-million in Lac-Mégantic case

 Five of them – Michael Horan, Jean Demaitre, Kenneth I. Strout, Lynne Labonte et Robert C. Grindrod – were ordered to pay $50,000 each.

-Ex-train engineer Thomas Harding, who improperly parked the train on July 5, 2013, before leaving for the night, was given conditional sentence of six months in prison, which will be served in the community.
+Ex-train engineer Thomas Harding, who improperly parked the train on July 5, 2013, before leaving for the night, was given a conditional sentence of six months in prison, which will be served in the community.

 Meanwhile, railway controller Richard Labrie was acquitted.

-Harding, Demaitre and Labrie were charged separately in Quebec Superior Court with one count each of criminal negligence causing the death of 47 people but were acquitted in January.
+Harding, Demaitre and Labrie were charged separately in Quebec Superior Court with one count each of criminal negligence causing the death of 47 people, but were acquitted in January.

-The charges for which they, along with former colleagues and the MMA itself settled on Monday were brought by the Public Prosecution Service of Canada.

 From the million-dollar fine levelled against MMA, $400,000 is payable immediately and will be put into a fund used to decontaminate the Megantic Lake and Chaudiere River.

-Crude oil leaked into both bodies of water after the derailment.
+Lawyers for the railway had a cheque for $400,000 in their possession on Monday.
+The money was set aside during bankruptcy proceedings for the U.S. branch of the railway company.

+Pratte said it is uncertain how the court will collect the remaining $600,000, adding the financial status of the defunct and bankrupt railroad is "precarious."

-While the fines will go to the federal government, Transport Canada has agreed to hand over $250,000 to Avenir Lac-Megantic Fund, which was set up by the town to help with the economic recovery and reconstruction of the downtown area.
+With regards to the fines charged to the five ex-employees, the money will go to the federal government.

+Transport Canada, however, has agreed to hand over $250,000 to Avenir Lac-Mégantic Fund, which was set up by the town to help with the economic recovery and reconstruction of the downtown area, something Pratte said has never happened before.

+"To my knowledge, it's a first in Canada," she said, regarding Transport Canada's decision to hand over money collected in fines to a local fund.

 Transport Minister Marc Garneau said the redirection of the funds to the community-based, locally run organization is being done on an exceptional basis.